 What are small business grants?

-Before you get too excited, there’s a catch: it’s with some strings attached.
+Before you get too excited, there’s a catch: it’s free money with some strings attached.
 The application process requires a considerable amount of planning and effort, competition, and a high likelihood of rejection.
-If you’re accepted, you often have obligations to meet, such as attending courses, meeting regularly with a financial advisor, or writing a plan.
+If you’re accepted, you often have obligations to meet, such as attending courses, meeting regularly with a financial advisor, or writing a business plan.

 How small business grants in Canada work

-- Founder and team bios
+• Founder and team bios

-- Initial description of your business
+• Initial description of your business

-- History of grant or other funding
+• History of grant or other funding

-- Overview of your project and goals
+• Overview of your project and goals

-- Specific questions related to the purpose of the grant itself
+• Specific questions related to the purpose of the grant itself

-Because grants try to fulfill a targeted purpose, companies in the growth phase of their business are in the best position to aggressively apply for granting opportunities.
+Because grants try to fulfill a targeted purpose, companies in the growth phase of their business are in the best position to aggressively apply for grant opportunities.
 Generally, that means that they have been incorporated for at least a year, have hit a minimum revenue threshold (often it’s $100,000), have at least one full-time employee who isn’t the founder, and have a year’s cycle of documented financial history.
-While there are grants aimed towards early-stage businesses, these are more competitive and usually have less monetary value.
+While there are grants aimed toward early-stage businesses, these are more competitive and usually have less monetary value.

 Drawbacks to small business grants